 - Eat Well: Eat good basic foods such as whole grain cereals and breads, fish, meat, fruits and vegetables.
 Avoid too much caffeine (coffee, soft drinks), nicotine (cigarettes and cigars), and sugar.

-- Take Care of YOU: Treat yourself kindly.
+- Take Care of Yourself: Treat yourself kindly.
+Talk to yourself the way you'd talk to a friend.
 Don't push beyond your limits.
+Set healthy limits with others.

 - Exercise: Learn to get the benefits of regular exercise.